splunk/public-o11y-docs/infrastructure/monitor/k8s-nav.rst

       :alt: Diagram of Kubernetes component hierarchical relationship.
       :width: 40%

-Instead of a heat map or table view of instances, the Kubernetes nodes navigator lets you monitor Kubernetes infrastructure with an interactive hierarchical map.
+Monitor your entire Kubernetes infrastructure with an interactive hierarchical map.
 You can select elements in the map to drill down into them, or use the filter to explore your data.
 The level of detail shown on the map is dynamic and depends on the number of elements shown.

    .. image:: /_images/infrastructure/k8s-nodes-map.png
       :alt: Hierarchical map view in the Kubernetes nodes navigator at the service level.